dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-11-bottom-and-top-types/index.md

 Another very important use is to prune unwanted values from conditional types.

-If we look at the definition for the typescript built in type `Extract`
+If we look at the definition for the Typescript built in type `Extract`

 ```javascript
 /**